mekas/mb1313600022/1313617037/README.md

 The trivia question and answer data will be taken from [Open Trivia Database](https://opentdb.com/browse.php) using API

 ### Features
-- User can choose 4 different trivia categories
+- User can choose 4 different trivia categories (General knowledge, science & nature, film, mythology)
 - User can choose 3 different difficulty
 - User can see their high score